Lake Town, Kolkata: Time Zone Tower

+The tower is 30 metres in height, while the Big Ben is 96 metres.
+It has 10 floors and the 4 clock faces, sponsored by the Anglo Swiss Company, each are 3.6 metres in diameter, compared to 7 metres of the original.

+Real estates

 A planned township with large open spaces, parks and a lake, Lake Town is one of the most sought-after residential areas of Northern fringes of Kolkata.
 Its proximity to Dumdum/Kolkata Airport and commercial centres like Salt Lake and New Town has been a catalyst for the rising property prices in recent years.

 Some of Kolkata's prominent Real Estate firms have their presence in Lake Town.